BlackBoxVision/react-native-mercadopago-px/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Dependencies**
-Add the name and version of all dependencies of your project. e.g. a list or screenshot of your package.json
+Add the name and version of all dependencies of your project.